best-practice-and-impact/example-package-python/README.rst

 -------------

 A README is a good place to provide an overview of your package or project.
-This README is written in reStructuredText (``.rst``) for easy integration with the main documentation (`/docs`).
+This README is written in reStructuredText (`.rst`) for easy integration with the main documentation.
 However, Markdown and many other markup languages work just as well.

 The `sphinx package <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_ is very useful for generating detailed package documentation, and can generate this from inline documentation in your code.
+Once installed, the ``sphinx-quickstart`` command can be used to set up your documentation.
+You might find the ``autosummary`` `extension <https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html>`_ useful for extracting documentation from entire modules.
 Documentation usually sits inside the package, in a `docs/` folder.

 Dependencies
 ------------

+You should list packages that your package uses in the `requirements.txt` file.
-Listing your package depencencies ensures that your package works.
+Listing your package depencencies ensures that these packages are also installed when someone installs your package.
-Explicitly stating versions of dependencies can increase the reproducibility of outputs from your package that depend on other packages.
+Explicitly stating versions of dependencies can increase the reproducibility in the function of your package that might depend on particular versions of other packages.

 Python package dependencies can indicate minimum package versions (``>=``) or the exact version number (``==``) that is required.